tinacms/tina.io/content/blog/gatsby-tina-101.md

 In the `FormConfig`, we're using `text`, `markdown`, `date`, and even `image` fields to make the post authoring experience nicer.
 Tina has [a bunch](https://tinacms.org/docs/fields/) of built-in fields, and even allows you to [add your own](https://tinacms.org/docs/fields/custom-fields).

 The `image` field can be tricky to configure.
 For the _post image_, we need Tina to handle image uploads, as well as update previews.
-To configure uploads, you declare the upload directory and parse out a preview thumbnail from uploaded image.
+To configure uploads, you declare the upload directory and parse out a preview thumbnail from the uploaded image.

 ```javascript
 {